Welcome to the Office of Student Affairs!

 - Office of Campus Ministries Realizing the importance of spiritual development as a part of the overall student development philosophy, Student Affairs supports a group of volunteer religious workers offering regular religious services; counseling on religious matters; special discussion groups; student service projects in the community; internship opportunities; and social activities.
 Currently, the following faiths or denominations are represented: Assemblies of God, Baptist, Episcopal, Catholic, United Methodist, Jewish, Seventh Day Adventist, Lutheran, and Latter Day Saints.

-The mission of the Office of Student Conduct is to uphold the standards of the University community as clarified in the Student Code of Conduct and other University policies through a student conduct process that promotes civility through fair and impartial discipline and educational intervention.
+The mission of the Student Accountability and Restorative Practices is to uphold the standards of the University community as clarified in the Student Code of Conduct and other University policies through a student conduct process that promotes civility through fair and impartial discipline and educational intervention.